 The documents Subset-093 (“GSM-R Interfaces — Class 1 requirements”) and O-2475 (“ERTMS GSM-R QoS test specification”) appear as “reserved” in the CCS TSI Application Guide.

-SS-093 version 2.3.0 and O-2475 version 3.0 are available here.
+SS-093 version 2.3.0 and O-2475 version 3.0 are available at the end of this section.
 A new version of these documents is being prepared.
 When these versions are available, the Application Guide indexes 5 and 37 will be updated.